 What you’ll need:

 - Lens flair kit, available here: Lens Flair

 Lighting and realism

 Before we even pull up Photoshop, I want to point out correct lighting.
-If you’re shooting in a natural environment, like we are here, then you must match the lighting the shot has.
+If you’re shooting in a natural environment, then you must match the lighting the shot has.
 In this case, it’s coming from the open garage doors, and the side of the 911 facing us is in shadow.
 Perfect for adding in some flair.
 If you had a car outside and you shot with your back facing the sun, then you would not add flair to that shot – the section of car facing you car would be lit, so adding a flair behind the car would not be realistic.

-To add your flair, drag the image to your canvas and turn the blending mode to “Screen”, then position where you like.
+To add your flair, drag the image to your canvas and turn the blending mode to “Screen”.
+Then position where you like.
 That’s all there is to it.